levb/scratchpad/cloud-app-spec.md

 and configure **Apps** from.  **App Marketplace** will be largely based on the existing **Plugin Marketplace**, but needs to be significantly extended in functionality.
-Specifically, supporting **Integrations** and **Cloud Apps**, as well as configuration - need to be implemented.
+Specifically, supporting **Integrations** and **Cloud Apps**, as well as in-place configuration - need to be implemented.

-**App** will be a new single, installable/configurable listing, combining the elements of **Integrations** (webhooks, commands), **Plugin**, and **Cloud App** into a single deployable/configurable package.
+**App Listing** will be a new single, installable/configurable listing, combining the elements of **Integrations** (webhooks, commands), **Plugin**, and **Cloud App** into a single deployable/configurable package.